Agentic AI Risk Modelling and Mitigations

 - If you’re talented and driven, you’ll own important problems early.

-- 5 days off learning and development, annual stipends for learning and development and funding for conferences and external collaborations.
+- 5 days off and annual stipends for learning and development, and funding for conferences and external collaborations.

 - Freedom to pursue research bets without product pressure.